 Šibenik is the City of Festivals.
 We have around fifteen festivals of different musical genres.
-We

-The Travel Festival, for example, gathers all travel lovers and those that want to travel.
+We natural environment around the city.
+However, have all sorts of festivals too, not only musical ones. travel lovers and those that want to travel.
 The goal is to show people all the different ways to travel, to develop knowledge regarding the positive sides of traveling, etc. The concept of the festival is to learn and have fun through lectures with famous travellers and writers, gastronomy, concerts, international dance performances, etc.